Jpickard1/BRAD/README.md

 docker pull thedoodler/brad:main
 ```

 This will download the BRAD container image and prepare it for deployment.
-This instillation should take several minutes.
+This installation should take several minutes.

 ### Docker Turn on
 Start the BRAD container using the following command: